-Dealing with pests such as rats and mice
+Dealing with pests

 If you believe the infestation is on a neighbouring property we recommend that you attempt to make contact and discuss the issue before reporting it.

 PPP endorse the Campaign for Responsible Rodenticide Use (CRRU) Code of Practice principles which focuses on preventative measures of pests control.
 Unnecessary use of poisons can result in a high level of resistance, and may also be harmful to wildlife.